Skip to main content

 }

-In this example, Pipelines will use OIDC to authenticate with AWS and assume the role-to-assume-for-plans role in the AWS account with ID an-aws-account-id when running Terragrunt plan commands.
+In this example, Pipelines authenticates with AWS using OIDC and assumes the role-to-assume-for-plans role within the AWS account identified by an-aws-account-id when executing Terragrunt plan commands.